21 Analysis of Kinetics Data from a PFR

 In its most basic form, a PFR is simply a length of rigid tubing or pipe.
 Reagents flow in at one end and out at the other.
 The key assumption of the PFR model is that of plug flow.
 As explained in Chapter 6 and Appendix H, the fluid flow velocity is constant across the tube diameter in plug flow.
 There is no mixing in the axial direction, and perfect mixing in the radial direction.
 Thus, in contrast to stirred tank reactors, the composition varies spatially in a PFR.
 That is, as one moves from the reactor inlet to the reactor outlet, the concentrations of reactants decrease and those of products increase.
 (The temperature and pressure can also vary along the length of a PFR, but when generating kinetics data the reactor usually operated isothermally and with negligible pressure drop).

 A second difference between PFRs and stirred tank reactors is that there is no agitation in PFRs.
 For this reason, PFRs are very often used to generate kinetics data for heterogeneous catalytic reactions.
 Recall, a heterogeneous catalyst is a material that exists as a separate phase from the reacting fluid and that causes the rate of one or more reactions to increase.
 Most commonly heterogeneous catalysts are porous solids that are immersed in the reacting fluid.
-It is difficult to agitate the solid particles if a stirred tank reactor is used, though this has been done.
+It is difficult to agitate the solid particles if a stirred tank reactor is used.
 When a heterogeneous catalytic reaction is studied in a PFR, the catalyst is typically contained within the reactor tube as a stationary packed bed through which the reacting fluid flows.
 A section of pipe filled with small pellets or beads that are held in place by screens or other means offers a good mental picture of a packed bed.

 21.1.1 Testing the Ideality of a PFR